marcospb19/godot-4.2-packet-network-setup/README.md

 ## How to run

-First, download and open the project in Godot 4.2:
+Download and open the project in Godot 4.2:

 ```sh
 git clone https://github.com/marcospb19/godot-enet-packet-server-example